 The key difference between a business that enjoys great successes versus one that doesn’t is that the entrepreneur in the first business is able to see the business as a mechanical engine that has multiple parts that all need to function correctly for the engine to perform at its best.
 Being able to identify the individual parts and the impact it has on the business as a whole is a major advantage since it puts you in the position to take action on those areas that require attention and to prioritize action in terms of what is most important to the business at any particular point in time.

 These functions are essentially business processes that can be quantified in terms of the costs, benefits and so forth.
 If you are at a point where you can understand your individual business processes, you may have taken it one step further and analyzed the impact of each of these processes in terms of questions like “Is this the best service I can offer the customer?” or “Is this a process that whilst necessary is highly inefficient and costs the business a lot of time and money?”.
-Perhaps you’ve even taken the extra step and quantified it by putting numbers to this thought process.
+Perhaps you’ve even taken the extra step and quantified it by putting numbers to this thought process, and this is what audit companies do, and services like Freight Audit & Payment Company – Invoice Auditing Service – Orca really help with these issues in the business.
 Numbers such as time taken to answer calls, telephone costs, cost of resources necessary to answer those calls, potential sales lost due to late responses, and so on.

 So this is where the web comes in from our perspective.
 The web certainly doesn’t make your current business, resources or tools redundant, but rather it has the potential to enhance them, smooth out certain processes and give you extra hands where you thought you had none.